 Are you stuck in a rut?

-This energy centre relishes new ideas, new possibilities and new ways of looking at the world.
+Your third eye chakra relishes new ideas, new possibilities and new ways of looking at the world.
 So, if you feel like every day is Groundhog Day, try something new.
 It could be as simple as buying your morning coffee from a different cafe or trying a new exercise class.
 From little things, big things grow!
 You’ll be amazed at how much can shift over time when you consistently implement new behaviours and routines.

 Ask yourself: What small changes could I make in my daily life to help me begin to experience life differently?